grigorovich-sergey/sandbox/wiser-talk.md

 But it required more repair and produced much weaker sampled candidates.

-So the two extremes have costs: strict is quantum expensive, while postprocessed removes too much useful structure.
+So the two extremes have their costs: strict is quantum expensive, while postprocessed removes too much useful structure.
 ***
 Relaxed encoding gave the best balance in my experiment.